oddsflowai-team/oddsflow-ai-football-value-signals/README.md

 Model effectiveness can vary by market type, which is why verification should be done at the **model + market** level.

----

 ## How to verify signals
-OddsFlow signals are designed to be independently verifiable using published timestamps, pricing data, and historical logs.
+OddsFlow AI signals are designed to be independently verifiable using published timestamps, pricing data, and historical logs.

-OddsFlow is designed to be auditable.
+OddsFlow AI is designed to be auditable.
 To verify a signal:
 1. Confirm the timestamp shows it was published before kickoff
 2. Compare bookmaker odds vs fair odds